betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86 "Mark C. Miller GitHub Profile")

-We host here a number of online programming resources of fundamental importance in HPC/CSE.
+We host here in tabluar layout a number of online programming resources of fundamental importance in HPC/CSE.
-We begin with the most fundamental of topics...programming language formal specifications and standards most commonly used in HPC/CSE.
+We begin with the most fundamental of topics...formal specifications and standards for programming *languages* most commonly used in HPC/CSE.
-These are formal documents primarily for implementors of compilers that define how programs in the language are supposed to behave.
+These are formal documents primarily for implementors of compilers that define, in excrutiating precision, how programs in the language are supposed to behave.

-Language specifications evolve with time and so are version numbered, typically by the year of the revision.
+Language specifications evolve with time and so are versioned, typically by the year a new specification is *initiated*.
 Not all languages commonly used in HPC/CSE, notably Python, are defined by a *formal specification*.
 Instead, they rely solely on a [*reference implementation*](https://en.wikipedia.org/wiki/Reference_implementation).
 Python's reference implementation is [CPython](https://en.wikipedia.org/wiki/CPython).